Anglicanism as a way of beauty: Ralph Vaughan Williams

 Unlike Constable’s landscapes, full of human associations, Williams’ lake feels more solitary and undisturbed.

-I do not mean to imply Williams was an essentially sad or serene composer.
+I do not mean to imply that Williams was an essentially sad or serene composer.
 He composed in many moods, landscapes and tones.
 He is perhaps more emotionally varied than Constable.

 The Lake in the Mountains is a solo piece from the film score for 49th Parallel: